loicdescotte/loicdescotte.github.io/_posts/2014-09-23-mixtweets.md

  - Streaming
  - Twitter
  - Iteratee
+ - Real time Web
 ---

 I've updated a POC I made two years ago, about mixing and streaming some Twitter searches with Play Framework.

 The new version handles Twitter authentication through OAuth.
-The number of Twitter search queries is dynamic and the results are pushed through Server Sent Events.
+The number of Twitter search queries is dynamic and the results are pushed to the browser in real time through Server Sent Events.
-Instead of using the Play WS API to call the Twitter REST API, this versions uses Twitter4J and the Twitter Streaming API.
+Instead of using the Play Web Service API to call the Twitter REST API, this versions uses Twitter4J and the Twitter Streaming API (the connection stays open to retrieve new arriving Tweets).

-## MixedTweets
+## MixedTweets github project

-We will see how to mix several searches from the Twitter streaming API and push the results to the browser in real time using SSE.

 All the code is available in this [mini project](https://github.com/loicdescotte/MixedTweets-2014).
 The old version using Play WS API is available [here](https://github.com/loicdescotte/Play2-MixedTweets).

-###Controller
+Let's see what the code looks like.

+### Controller

 We define a stream method in our Controller :

 {% highlight scala %}
 def stream(query: String) = Action {
   val queries = query.split(",")

   val streams = queries.map { query =>
     val twitterListener = new TwitterStreamListener(query, config)
     twitterListener.listenAndStream
   }

   val mixStreams = streams.reduce((s1,s2) => s1 interleave s2)

-    val jsonMixStreams = mixStreams through upperCaseJson
-    Ok.chunked(jsonMixStreams through EventSource()).as("text/event-stream")
+  val jsonMixStreams = mixStreams through upperCaseJson Ok.chunked(jsonMixStreams through EventSource()).as("text/event-stream")
 }
 {% endhighlight %}

 For each query, we create a stream (an Enumerator in the Iteratee API).
 Then we can `reduce` the streams into only one mixed stream using the `interleave` method.
-The two last lines will be explained later.
+The last two lines will be explained later.

 In the `TwitterStreamListener` class, we create an Enumerator from a Twitter search.
 We use Twitter4J to handle authentication and Twitter searches (via the Twitter streaming API) :